-- one way to regularize an autoencoder is to add a penalty term to the cost function, based on the hidden unit activations - this is analogous to the weight decay term we previously used for supervised learning - one popular choice is to penalize the sum of the absolute values of the activations in the hidden layer this is sometimes known as $L_1$ -regularization (because it involves the absolute value rather than the square); it can encourage some of the hidden units to go to zero, thus producing a sparse representation another popular penalty term is the $L_2$ -norm of the derivatives of the hidden units with respect to the inputs
+- One way to regularize an autoencoder is to include a penalty term in the loss function, based on the hidden unit activations. - This is analagous to the weight decay term we previously used for supervised learning. - One popular choice is to penalize the sum of the absolute values of the activations in the hidden layer